Frosty's HVAC

 How much does AC repair cost in Arlington, TX?

-Yes.
-I'm EPA 608 Universal certified, so we can legally recover, recycle, and recharge R-22.
-But R-22 hasn't been produced since 2020 and now runs $150-$200 per pound.
-For 1960s-70s Rush Creek and Dalworthington Gardens homes with major leaks or compressor failures, I'll quote both repair and replacement side-by-side so you can compare.
-New installs are R-454B or R-32 only.
+Yes — my EPA 608 Universal certification allows us to legally recover, recycle, and recharge R-22.
+But R-22 production ended in 2020 and now costs $200 per pound installed.
+For 1960s-70s South Arlington and Dalworthington Gardens homes with major leaks or compressor failure, I quote both repair and replacement side-by-side so you can compare real numbers.
+New systems use R-454B or R-32 refrigerant.

-Why does my Arlington AC keep freezing over?
+Why does my Arlington AC keep freezing up?

-Three causes account for almost every Arlington freeze-up: low refrigerant from a leak (we find and fix the leak — never just gas-and-go), restricted airflow from a dirty filter or fouled evaporator coil, or a failing blower motor running under-spec.
-Arlington's slightly higher humidity makes coil fouling worse, especially in southern ZIPs near Joe Pool Lake.
-The $85 diagnostic identifies which one and we fix it flat-rate.
+Three causes cover almost every freeze-up I see in Arlington: low refrigerant from a leak (we find and fix the leak — never just top it off), restricted airflow from a clogged filter or fouled evaporator coil, or a blower motor running below spec.
+Older South Arlington and Interlochen homes with original ductwork often compound the problem because 25-35% duct leakage starves the evaporator of return air.
+The $85 diagnostic pinpoints which issue is driving yours.

 Call us or request service online.
 Same-day appointments available for Arlington homeowners.
 Flat-rate pricing — no surprises, no hourly charges, no upsell scripts.